hIUG/WeatherApp/README.md

   * Charts (from com.github.PhilJay:MPAndroidChart)

 - ANDROID AND JAVA COMPONENTS
-  * Defined animations on the SplashScreen and on the HomeScreen when the user scrolls down on the RecyclerView of saved locations (when the RV has enough elemts to scroll).
+  * Defined animations on the SplashScreen and on the HomeScreen when the user scrolls down on the RecyclerView of saved locations (when the RV has enough elements to scroll).
   * Usage of Android's DateUtils.getRelativeTimeSpanString() method to display to the user a human-friendly relative time window.
-  * Convenient usage of Java's static code initializers.
+  * Convenient usage of Java's static code initializer.
   * Defined an Android Settings screen using a PreferenceFragment to take advantage of the PreferenceScreen update the preferences on real-time to follow the Android Design guidelines.
   * RuntimePermissions requests and opening the application settings screen for the package getted from the context.
-  * A simple BroadcastReceiver to demostrate the usage of such Android component.
+  * A simple BroadcastReceiver to demonstrate the usage of such Android component.
   * Defined Android compileSdkVersion 26, that means, no need of casting for findViewById() anymore.